Working to Build a Net-Zero Sustainable Aviation System by 2050

 - Compatible Land Use

 While there are many benefits to air travel, aviation noise can be a concern for communities.
-The FAA is limited by the simple reality that aircraft make noise.
-Addressing this concern requires collaboration and community engagement among the FAA, air carriers, airports, aircraft manufacturers, research universities, other stakeholders and industry partners, local communities, and elected officials.
-Decisions about flight times, number of operations, and aircraft type are in the scope of private industry.
-Airport location is a function of local land use planning.
-Runway alignment is determined by the prevailing winds at that specific location.
-The FAA strives to reduce noise in ways within our purview, including conducting noise research and working with aviation stakeholders and local communities.
-Our Noise landing page offers basics about aviation noise, information about noise research, and tips about making a noise complaint.
+Addressing this concern requires collaboration and community engagement among all aviation stakeholders including the FAA, air carriers, airports, aircraft manufacturers, research universities, other stakeholders and industry partners, local communities, and elected officials.
+Our Noise Landing Page offers basics about aviation noise, information about noise research, and how to share your concerns or questions with the FAA.